runningpi/AR_Analyst_Delta_I/Analysis_Pipeline/WORKFLOW_DIAGRAM.md

 │                                                                      │
 │  EvaluationAnalyzer                                                  │
 │  ├─ Overall Statistics                                              │
-│  │   ├─ Total sentences                                             │
+│  │   ├─ Total sentences (company_relevant only)                    │
+│  │   ├─ Total template_boilerplate (excluded)                       │
 │  │   ├─ By evaluation label                                         │
+│  │   ├─ By claim_type (assertion/hypothesis/other)                 │
-│  │   ├─ By source type                                              │
+│  │   ├─ By subject_scope (company/market/other)                    │
 │  │   └─ By section                                                  │
 │  │                                                                   │
-│  ├─ Coverage Analysis                                                │
+│  ├─ Coverage Analysis (company_relevant only)                       │
 │  │   ├─ Covered (Supported + Partially Supported)                  │
 │  │   ├─ Not Covered (Not Supported + No Evidence)                  │
 │  │   └─ Contradicted                                                │
 │  │                                                                   │
-│  ├─ Breakdowns                                                       │
+│  ├─ Coverage Breakdowns                                              │
+│  │   ├─ By claim_type (assertion vs hypothesis)                    │
+│  │   ├─ By subject_scope (company vs market vs other)              │
-│  │   ├─ By section (crosstab)                                       │
+│  │   ├─ By section and claim_type/subject_scope                    │
-│  │   └─ By source type (crosstab)                                   │
+│  │   └─ By section (crosstab)                                       │
 │  │                                                                   │
 │  └─ Search & Filter                                                  │
 │      ├─ By section                                                   │
 │      ├─ By evaluation label                                          │
+│      ├─ By claim_type                                                │
-│      └─ By source type                                               │
+│      └─ By subject_scope                                             │
 │                                                                      │
 │  ReportGenerator                                                     │
 │  └─ Generate human-readable text report                             │